dmonopoly/em-training-example/README.md

 Research, understanding the algorithms, etc. So it's a bit hack-y.

 ### Code Organization
 - Main file: TwoTagExample.cc.
 This runs the brute force and the efficient method.
-- The following files are needed to apply Efficient EM and Viterbi methods on your own datasets:
+- **The following files are needed to apply Efficient EM and Viterbi methods on your own datasets:**
+  - TrellisAid.h
-  - TrellisAid.h and TrellisAid.cc
+  - TrellisAid.cc
   - NotationConstants.h
+  - GraphAid.h
-  - ...TODO
+  - GraphAid.cc
+  - NLPHelper.h - technically shouldn't be needed, can decouple (TODO)

 ## Running
 Compile using cmake.
 Example: